 What characterizes the rectangle pop-up is that all the fold lines are parallel.
 When the card is opened at a 90° angle, the empty shape, when the card is viewed from the side, forms a rectangle (if it forms a square then that pop-up is symmetrical; you can fold it first, then cut over the fold with a pair of scissors).

-In addition to the photos you can download a 2D sketch which might help you visualize how to draw your own shape.
+In addition to these photos you can download a 2D sketch which might help you visualize how to draw your own shape.

-Triangles (aka V fold pop-ups) can be super easy, especially when they are symmetrical like the classic beak above or the heart on the right, but you can also design them so they slant to the side, like the dove pictured below.
+Triangles (aka V fold pop-ups) can be super easy, especially when they are symmetrical like the classic beak above or the heart on the right.
+However, you can also design them so they slant to the side, like the dove pictured below.

 Below are two sketches which show how the asymmetrical triangle pop-ups work — it’s much easier to understand those visually rather than with words.

-A big advantage of the triangle is that it gives extra dynamism to your pop-up as you open and close the card: look at the animated photo, below.
-The face with the flower could easily have been made as a silhouette with a rectangle pop-up, but since it is drawn with a triangle, as you close the card the face leans down towards the flower.
+A big advantage of the triangle is that it gives extra dynamism to your pop-up as you open and close the card.
+Look at the animated photo below.
+The face with the flower could easily have been made as a silhouette with a rectangle pop-up.
+However, since it is drawn with a triangle, as you close the card the face leans down towards the flower.
 Open it, and the face pulls away!

-Watch out though, once you move beyond the classic bird beak and try to combine triangles on different planes they can get complicated fast, but as long as you keep your design simple triangles are easy and fun to make.
+Watch out though, once you move beyond the classic bird beak and try to combine triangles on different planes they can get complicated fast, but as long as you keep your design simple triangles are easy and fun to play with when you are learning how to make pop-up cards.

 Just by using and combining triangles and rectangles you can obtain an astonishing variety of shapes: the house shows a square combined with a triangle roof, and the ship is almost identical, just upside down.
 The martini glass is made of a square stem with two symmetrical triangles forming the base and the glass.

 When you design any card you’ll be making several drafts, trying out shapes and then adjusting them.
-To make the Phoenician ship below, for example, in my first draft I adjusted the shape of my standard ship hull (adjusting the bow) then added the characteristic Phoenician square sail — but it looked too chunky, so I re-drew the sail cut lines to make it look like the wind was blowing and puffing it out.
+To make the Phoenician ship below, for example, in my first draft I adjusted the shape of my standard ship hull (adjusting the bow).
+Then I added the characteristic Phoenician square sail — but it looked too chunky, so I re-drew the sail cut lines to make it look like the wind was blowing and puffing it out.

-When I start a new design, first I imagine the shape in my head, then I draw a very rough sketch with paper and pencil and cut it out.
-I use that pop-up sketch as a guide to draw the cut and fold lines on my computer, then, depending on the situation, I add photos to the design.
-Sometimes I’ll use photos to trace the cut lines, but those shapes always need to be modified so they will fit my cut and fold lines.
+When I start a new design, I start by imagining the shape in my head.
+Then I draw a very rough sketch with paper and pencil and cut it out.
+I use that pop-up sketch as a guide to draw the cut and fold lines on my computer.
+Next, depending on the situation, I add photos or illustrations to the design.
+When using photos, there’s often a little back and forth, I’ll need to adjust both the cut and fold lines and the images.

 Don’t start a card with the graphics, always start by drawing your cut and fold lines!
 You can adjust your cut and fold lines to your images later, but you will waste a lot of time and ink if you start out with the graphics.
 First get the pop-up to work, then decorate.